Muralists: Amanda Lynn & Ursula Xanthe Young; photo by Anna Hennessey, copyright 2022.

 Articles on Local Issues

-Since 2016, I have volunteered and worked with community leaders and residents of Potrero Hill Terrace and Annex.
-In addition to the work I do with the San Francisco Birth Circle in Potrero Hill, I have written several newspaper articles and essays about issues affecting low-income families in Potrero Hill Terrace-Annex and other marginalized people in the Bay Area.
-That work has brought me close to editors and others in the SF Bay View Newspaper community, and has also connected me to Bay Area activists and others across the country, including some members of our prison population who are concerned with the treatment of low-income children at schools and in our society.
+Since 2016, I have volunteered and worked with community leaders and residents of Potrero Hill Terrace and Annex Public Housing.
+I have written several newspaper articles and essays about community members who have passed away, as well as issues affecting low-income families in Potrero Hill Terrace-Annex and other marginalized people in the Bay Area.
 I also write pieces about local art in the Bay Area and am especially interested in covering the work of those who have devoted considerable time to their work but have not had the financial resources to network and spread the word about their art.

 Remembering John W. Smith, Jr., longtime ‘Mayor of Potrero Hill’ (1947-2022)